 Stock options vest ratably (i.e. one-third annually) over the three years from the date of the grant.
 The cost of stock options, based on their fair value at the date of grant, is charged to expense over the respective vesting periods.
 Stock options normally become exercisable at a rate of one-third annually and in full on the third anniversary date.
 Under the plan, all options and rights must be exercised within ten years from date of grant.
 At the Company's discretion, vested stock option holders are permitted to elect an alternative settlement method in lieu of purchasing common stock at the option price.
 The alternative settlement method permits the employee to receive, without payment to the Company, cash, shares of common stock or a combination thereof equal to the excess of market value of common stock over the option purchase price.
-The Company hashistorically settled all such options in common stock and intends to continue to do so.
+The Company has historically settled all such options in common stock and intends to continue to do so.
 Stock options do not have voting or dividend rights until such time that the options are exercised and shares have been issued.

-The weighted average fair value of options granted during 2023, 2022 and 2021 was \$17.44, \$12.64 and \$13.54, respectively.
+The weighted average fair value of options granted during the year was \$29.34 in 2024, \$17.44 in 2023, and \$12.64 in 2022.